 The carnival-like atmosphere is made all the more merrier with stalls selling a variety of Japanese food and drinks, lively dance, martial arts and taiko (drums) performances, Japanese karaoke, games and even a lucky draw.
 This noisy and colourful event also attracts Japanese companies to participate and promote their products.

-As Obon occurs in the heat of summer, participants wear colourful yukatas, a traditional Japanese robe, or light cotton kimonos.
+As Obon occurs in the heat of the summer, participants traditionally wear colourful yukatas, a traditional Japanese robe, or light cotton kimonos.

 Then, there’s also the attire worn by today’s youth, where any style and combination goes…!